MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 This scenario is ideal if:

-- You want to use the on-premises NVA and advertise 0.0.0.0/0 from the on-premises environment.
+- You want to use the on-premises NVA and advertise `0.0.0.0/0` from the on-premises environment.
 - You already have or will have ExpressRoute between on-premises datacenters and Azure, with Global Reach enabled.
 - You need public-facing HTTP(s) or L4 inbound services.

-Internet egress traffic inspection is handled on premises.
+Internet egress traffic inspection is handled on-premises.
 The secured Azure Virtual WAN hub does the traffic inspection between Azure VMware Solution and Azure Virtual Network.

 ### Architectural components